HandsOnDevOpsTraining/jenkins/sonarqube/integrate_sonar_with_jenkins.md

 1. Install SonarQube plugin
 2. Configure SonarQube credentials
 3. Add SonarQube to jenkins "configure system"
-4. Install SonarScanner
+4. Install Maven
+5.
-5. Run Pipeline job
+6. Run Pipeline job
    - Use help of chatgpt to create a pipeline script
-   - E.g. create a jenkins pipeline script for cloning code from github, building java code using maven and run sonar qube using sonar-scanner using project key and secret
+   - E.g. create a jenkins pipeline script for cloning code from github, building java code using maven and run sonar qube using mvn sonar using project key, name and secret

 ## 🧹 CleanUp